 Applicants should have capacity and/or experience in providing services to students in line with the goals and objectives of the program and be able to evaluate their effectiveness in providing services based on data and other supporting evidence.
-The Measurements of Effectiveness of programming should be used to improve program quality.
+The Measures of Effectiveness for programming should be used to improve program quality.

 Describe the applicant's experience managing public funding, specifically federal funding.
 Describe the administrative capabilities of the agency(ies) including its major management systems and policies and its ability and experience to comply with pertinent rules and regulations.
-Describe the outcome of all monitoring and audit activities for the last two years (calendar years 2016 and 2017) including any corrective actions implemented, if applicable.
+Describe the outcome of all monitoring and audit activities for the last two years (calendar years 2017 and 2018) including any corrective actions implemented, if applicable.